 Under Dr. McAneny’s leadership, the Department of Surgery Quality and Patient Safety team seeks to develop a national model for providing high-quality care, particularly in a safety-net environment.
-The team successfully adapted, standardized, and even mandated Dr. Joseph Caprini’s venous thromboembolism (VTE) risk assessment model in the electronic medical record a decade ago.
+The team successfully adapted, standardized, and even mandated Dr. Joseph Caprini’s venous thromboembolism (VTE) risk assessment model in the electronic medical record more than a decade ago.
 This protocol provides risk-based prophylaxis to minimize the chances of a patient developing a post-operative VTE, specifically deep vein thromboses and pulmonary emboli.
 This effort also includes extended courses of VTE prophylaxis beyond hospital discharge for selected high-risk patients.
 The VTE outcomes for General Surgery at BMC promptly improved from the 10th decile in 2008, in the American College of Surgeons National Surgical Quality Improvement Program (NSQIP), to the first decile (most favorable) during multiple reporting periods.
 The VTE odds ratios have remained less than 1.0 since 2011, most recently 0.76 (first decile) in 2020.
 Dr. Caprini refers to the BUSM/BMC program as the “Benchmark for the Nation.”
 The team has disseminated this formal VTE prophylaxis model among nearly all surgery services at BMC.
 The team is also developing a formal, electronic medical record-based protocol for “enhanced” VTE prophylaxis among patients identified as being at particularly high risk of suffering a post-operative VTE despite the Caprini protocol—those with combinations of emergency operations, multiple operations, and perioperative sepsis.
 These factors have been corroborated by a published analysis of NSQIP data incorporating more than 1.6 million patients.

 In addition, the Quality and Patient Safety team created the “I COUGH” initiative for peri-operative pulmonary care, reducing the risk-adjusted likelihood of the NSQIP post-operative pulmonary complications (pneumonia, unplanned intubation, and duration of ventilatory support over 48 hours) among General Surgery patients at BMC from an odds ratio over 2.0 (10th decile) to below 1.0.
 The NSQIP odds ratio of a post-operative pneumonia is currently 0.69 (second decile in 2020).
 More than 100 medical centers and healthcare systems in the United States, the United Kingdom, Canada (7 medical centers from Nova Scotia to Vancouver), Australia (2), and India (1) have adopted this model.
 The Manchester University NHS Foundation Trust in England has adopted “I COUGH-UK” in its hospitals as a pilot for the National Health Service.